Print

 Instructions

-1. Add the green chopped apples to a 7-cup food processor.
+1. Pulse the apples.
+Add the green chopped apples to a 7-cup food processor.
 Pulse about ten times until apples are diced and no large chunks remain.
 Empty the diced green apples into a large mixing bowl.
 Repeat this process with the red apples.

-2. Add toasted walnuts to the food processor and pulse 5-7 times until roughly chopped and no large chunks remain.
+2. Pulse the walnuts.
+Add toasted walnuts to the food processor and pulse 5-7 times until roughly chopped and no large chunks remain.
 Add chopped walnuts to the large mixing bowl with the apples.

-3. Add raisins to the food processor and process for a couple of seconds to break the raisins up into smaller bits.
+3. Pulse the raisins.
+Add raisins to the food processor and process for a couple of seconds to break the raisins up into smaller bits.
 Add to the mixing bowl with the other apples and walnuts.
 If using dried cherries or dates repeat this process.

 4. Stir everything together in the mixing bowl.
 Add the wine (or juice), maple syrup, cinnamon, allspice and salt.
 Mix again until everything is well incorporated.

-5. Serve with matzah or store covered in the refrigerator or at room temperature until ready to serve.
-Best when served 1-2 hours after preparing to allow the flavors to marinate/marry together!
-It is also best to taste after combined for at least one hour before adjusting the seasonings/flavors/ingredients.
+5. Serve!
+Serve with matzo or store covered in the refrigerator or at room temperature until ready to serve.
+It is best when served 1-2 hours after preparing to allow the flavors to marinate/marry together!
+I recommend tasting after combined for at least one hour before adjusting the seasonings/flavors/ingredients.
 My mom always stirs in a splash of wine just before serving.

 Notes

 It is important to pulse each ingredient separately or it will become mushy.
-Also each ingredient needs it's own amount of pulsing.
-Plus, it is difficult to fit all the ingredients in the food processor at once.
+Also, each ingredient needs it's own amount of pulsing (plus it is difficult to fit all the ingredients in the food processor at once).
 You can hand chop/dice the ingredients but this will take a lot longer.
 We also prefer the texture of finely diced ingredients (a bit "mushier" and less chunky in texture).
-With the food process it is not only efficient but you can easily control the texture after each pulse.
+With the food processor it is not only efficient but you can easily control the texture after each pulse.

-Dried cherries or dates are not traditional but a fun spin on the classic that we like!
+Dried cherries or dates are not traditional but a fun spin on classic charoset.
+You can also substitute pears for some of the apples!

 My mom swears my blackberry flavored Manischewitz wine.